smartanthill/smartanthill2_0/docs/design-documents/protocols/sadlp-rf.rst

 SmartAnthill DLP for RF (SADLP-RF)
 ==================================

-:Version:   v0.2
+:Version:   v0.2a

 *NB: this document relies on certain terms and concepts introduced in* :ref:`saoverarch` *and* :ref:`saprotostack` *documents, please make sure to read them before proceeding.*

 SADLP-RF provides L2 datalink over simple Radio-Frequency channels which have only an ability to send/receive packets over RF without any addressing.
-For more complicated RF communications (such as IEEE 802.15.4), use of SADLP-RF needs to be considered separately.
+For more complicated RF communications (such as IEEE 802.15.4), different SADLP-\* protocols (such as SADLP-802.15.4 described in :ref:`sadlp-802-15-4`) need to be used.

 SADLP-RF Design
 ---------------